ccleberg/cmc.pub/content/blog/2023-06-08-self-hosting-baikal-server.md

 +++
 date = 2023-06-08
-title = "Self-Hosting Baikal Server (CalDAV & CardDAV)" description = "A guide to self-hosting the Baïkal application on your own server."
+title = "Self-Hosting Baikal Server (CalDAV & CardDAV)" description = "A guide to self-hosting the Baikal application on your own server."
 +++

-## What is Baïkal?
+## What is Baikal?

-[Baïkal](https://sabre.io/baikal/) is a lightweight CalDAV + CardDAV server that you can self-host on your own machine.
+[Baikal](https://sabre.io/baikal/) is a lightweight CalDAV + CardDAV server that you can self-host on your own machine.
 While I have tried (& failed) to get this CalDAV + CardDAV server running before, it was quite easy this time.
 Not really sure what I did differently this time, but